 basalt

-The dark grey basaltic rock, which is the most abundant rock on Earth and forms the bedrock of almost all the oceansis intergalactic.
-Its deposits are found on the Moon, Venus, Mars and even on several known asteroids.
-The crust of many planets is made up almost entirely of basalt.
-Olympus Mons, the highest volcano in the solar system, is a 25 km high and 600 km in diameter lump of basalt.
-If you look at Mars through the telescope you may see it.
+The dark grey basaltic rock is the most abundant rock on Earth.
+It forms the bedrock of almost all oceans.
+This extraordinary rock extends beyond our planet, with deposits discovered on the Moon, Venus, Mars, and even several known asteroids.
+The crust of numerous planets consists predominantly of basalt.
+Olympus Mons, the tallest volcano in the solar system, is a colossal mass of basalt standing at 25 km in height and with a diameter of 600 km.
+You can observe it through a telescope when looking at Mars.

-The Latin name for basalt means a very hard stone.
-The hardness of this natural stone compares to that of granite and can even surpass it.
-Basalt is a young rock, as there is no crust beneath the Earth's oceans that is more 200 million years old.
-It is still forming in many places under water.
-Romans built houses, temples, stadiums and paved streets with basalt.
-Today this excellent quality intergalactic stone can enter your home as a worktop, window sill or fireplace surround.
+The Latin name for basalt signifies a highly durable stone.
+The hardness of this natural stone rivals that of granite and can even surpass it.
+Basalt is a relatively young rock, with no oceanic crust older than 200 million years beneath Earth's oceans.
+It continues to form in various underwater locations.
+Romans utilized basalt to construct houses, temples, stadiums, and paved streets.
+Today, this exceptional and intergalactic stone can grace your home as a worktop, window sill, or fireplace surround.

 What makes basalt unique?